 Modern: the modern bride wants to give an avant-garde touch to her look, she is daring and is committed to asymmetrical cuts in her dress, she will be open to the idea of short dresses or daring cut outs.

 You should remember that feeling comfortable is paramount.
 If you wear a dress that is too tight, you won’t enjoy the food or the dancing, so choose one that allows you to enjoy yourself.
 Also, choose quality fabrics for the perfect fit.
-If you don’t know what fabric will be best, here’s the top 3 used for wedding dresses:
+If you don’t know what fabric will be best, here’s the main ones explained:

 Mikado: a thick natural silk fabric that is bright and elegant.